flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 12. Its main advantages are scalability, elimination of explicit activation binaries, natural group-level sparsity, and access to mature convex optimization algorithms.
 13. Regularization strength and group scaling strongly influence the selected support.
 14. A practical workflow is **mixed-norm optimization → support extraction → unpenalized re-optimization**.
+15. There is no universal constant objective gap for general mixed-norm activation relaxations.
+With valid bounds $L_g\le\|x_g\|_2\le U_g$ for every active group, special deterministic bounds can be derived, and the ratio $U_g/L_g$ quantifies how closely group magnitude can mimic an activation indicator.
+16. Exact support recovery is possible under stronger assumptions in specific statistical group-sparse models, but these results do not automatically extend to arbitrary MILPs.
+17. For engineering optimization, small-instance exact MILP anchors are the most direct way to measure objective gap, support gap, and runtime trade-offs.
-15. If exact optimality for the original MILP is required, use the mixed-norm solution as a warm start or search guide; heuristic variable deletion does not preserve exactness unless a safe fixing rule justifies it.
+18. If exact optimality for the original MILP is required, use the mixed-norm solution as a warm start or search guide; heuristic variable deletion does not preserve exactness unless a safe fixing rule justifies it.
-16. Mixed-norm convex relaxation and Dantzig-Wolfe / column generation solve scale in different ways: the former replaces combinatorial group selection by a convex surrogate, while the latter preserves the underlying optimization model and attacks scale through decomposition.
+19. Mixed-norm convex relaxation and Dantzig-Wolfe / column generation solve scale in different ways: the former replaces combinatorial group selection by a convex surrogate, while the latter preserves the underlying optimization model and attacks scale through decomposition.

 ---